-Diskeeper 2008 Administrator supports defragmentation policies for computers running Diskeeper 2007 and Diskeeper 2008, as well as legacy systems running Diskeeper 10 or Diskeeper 9.
+Diskeeper 2009 Administrator supports defragmentation policies for computers running Diskeeper 2007 through Diskeeper 2009, as well as legacy systems running Diskeeper 10 or Diskeeper 9.
 Note that the available property options vary, depending on the version of Diskeeper the policy is intended to control.